easy-up/portage-cd/docs/semgrep_build_history.md

-# Pipeline Debugging Guide
+# Semgrep Build History (2025)

+> **Status (April 2026):** Resolved.
+Semgrep-core now builds successfully in CI via the from-source OCaml path pinned by `SEMGREP_VERSION_COMMIT` in the Dockerfile (Alpine 3.23, OCaml 5.3.0).
+The first cold-cache build is slow (~40 min on GitHub Actions) but warm-cache rebuilds benefit from buildx `opam` and `apk` cache mounts.
+This document is preserved for historical context on the Sept 2025 outage and the reasoning behind the current approach.

-This document captures the history and debugging process for critical pipeline issues encountered during development.
+This document captures the history and debugging process for the semgrep build outage that blocked releases throughout September 2025.

 ## Semgrep OCaml Build Failures (September 2025)